BrandonKTC/ML_basis/Supervised/Regression/linear_Regression/README.md

 Residual plot shows residual arror vs. true y value:
 - there should be no clear line or curve. (on the points)

-## MAE:
-simply (y - y hat) and since prediction can be above or below the true value we take the mean absolute value of the sum
-- don't count large errors

-## MSE:
-also (y - y hat)^2 since the value are squared Larger errors are "punished" more than with MAE
-- reports units of y in squared!

-## RMSE:
-do exactly the same thing as MSE and squared root the value of y so the units are "logic again"

 # y = mx + b

 Gradient Descent: